benjaminspringer98/dab-project-ii/DATABASE.md

 ## Indexes

 - the `EXPLAIN` SQL statement was used to analyze queries (with 1 million records in the respective tables)
-- in the upvotes table, multi-column-indexes were created for question_id & user_uuid and answer_id & user_uuid as these columns get queried together multiple times
+- in the upvotes table, multi-column-indexes were created for question_id & user_uuid / answer_id & user_uuid as these columns get queried together multiple times
 - benefits:
     - query both columns: around 0.5% of the previous execution time
     - query question_id: around 50% of the previous execution time